cgbur/llama2.zig/README.md

 # llama2.zig

 This is the Zig version of [llama2.c](https://github.com/karpathy/llama2.c) by Andrej Karpathy.
-This runs inference for the [llama2](https://github.com/facebookresearch/llama) model architecture recently published by Meta.
+It runs inference for the [llama2](https://github.com/facebookresearch/llama) model architecture recently published by Meta.

-This is a work in progress side project and as such will likely not be feature complete or always up to date with the latest llama2.c.
-Pull requests are welcome.
-The long term goal is to have a fast, portable, and easy to use implementation of the llama2 model architecture.
-An emphasis is placed on simplicity and readability of the code where it does not impact performance significantly.
-A SIMD implementations some core functions have been implemented using the Zig `@Vector` feature for a ~4x speedup.
-See the [performance](#performance) section for more details.
+As a work in progress side project, it may not always be feature complete or up-to-date with the latest version of llama2.c.
+However, contributions and pull requests are greatly appreciated.
+The ultimate goal is to create a fast, portable, and user-friendly implementation of the llama2 model architecture.
+The code prioritizes simplicity and readability without sacrificing performance.
+Certain core functions have SIMD implementations using the Zig `@Vector` feature, which provides a ~4x speed increase.
+For more details, please refer to the [performance](#performance) section.

-`stories15.bin` is a model checkpoint file for a 15M parameter model trained on the tiny stories dataset.
-See the llama2.c repo for how this is generated.
-The tokenizer.bin file from that repo is out of date and will be ported here eventually.
+The `stories15.bin` file is a model checkpoint for a 15M parameter model that was trained on the tiny stories dataset.
+The method for generating this file can be found in the llama2.c repo.
+The tokenizer.bin file from that repo is currently out of date but will be ported here in due course.

 ## Usage

-After cloning the repo, you can run inference with:
+After cloning the repo, run the following command for inference:

 ```sh
 zig build run -Doptimize=ReleaseFast -- stories15M.bin 0.9
 ```

-# Performance
+## Performance

-The following benchmarks were run on a AMD Ryzen 9 5900X 12-Core Processor.
+The benchmarks provided below were executed on an AMD Ryzen 9 5900X 12-Core Processor.

 | Implementation                                    | Tokens/s |
 | ------------------------------------------------- | -------- |